linux-integrity/ima-doc/ima-configuration.rst

 Configuration takes three forms:

-* :ref:`build-flags`
+* :ref:`kernel-configuration-options`
 * :ref:`boot-command-line-arguments`
 * :ref:`custom-policy`

-.. _build-flags:
+.. _kernel-configuration-options:

-Build Flags
+Kernel Configuration Options
 ===================================

-Linux build flags are options that are passed to the compiler when building the kernel.
+Linux kernel configuration options, passed to the compiler, determine how the kernel image is built.

+The location of the kernel configuration file is either ``/boot`` or ``/lib/modules/kernel-version/``.

-The state of build flags can be viewed with, e.g.,
+The state of a build flag can be viewed with, e.g.,

 ::